 Do I Have to be Trained to Use a Fire Extinguisher?

 Workplaces are not required to provide portable fire extinguishers.
 However, a small portable fire extinguisher is useful to keep around – these can be used to fight the fire if it’s small and manageable.
-Other equipment such as blankets and buckets are generally expected to be kept in the workplace.
+Other equipment, such as blankets and buckets, should be kept in the workplace.

 Employees not trained in the general principles of fire extinguisher use should not attempt to use the devices.
-Training should include how to use the PASS system when trying to put out a fire, what different types of fire extinguishers there are, and how those extinguishers should be checked and maintained.
+Training should include how to use the PASS system when putting out a fire, what different fire extinguishers there are, and how those extinguishers should be checked and maintained.

 Do Workplaces Need an Extinguisher on the Premises by Law?

-OSHA does not state that an employer needs provide fire extinguishers for employee use.
-Correspondingly, OSHA does not require formal classroom instruction if there’s no extinguisher for use in a fire emergency.
-If employers have provided portable fire extinguishers for use, only designated employees may use them as part of the workplace’s trained fire watch – these employees authorized to respond to a fire alarm signal must be properly trained.
+OSHA does not state that an employer needs to provide fire extinguishers for employee use.
+OSHA does not require formal classroom instruction if there’s no extinguisher in a fire emergency.
+If employers have provided portable fire extinguishers for use, only designated employees may use them as part of the workplace’s trained fire watch – these employees authorized to respond to a fire alarm signal must be adequately trained.

 Who Should Use an Extinguisher in Workplace Buildings?